deepanshs/mrinversion/docs/introduction.rst

 ---------

-The ``mrinversion`` package solves the linear inverse problems involving Fredholm integrals of the first kind, which are often encounted in magnetic resonance.
+The ``mrinversion`` package solves the linear inverse problems involving Fredholm integrals of the first kind, which are often encountered in magnetic resonance.
 The package currently supports inversion of

 - pure shielding anisotropic NMR lineshape into a distribution of the second-rank traceless